dps923/winter2020/graded-work/assign4.md

 The `egLocation` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use location services.

 Add and/or write the code needed in the FoodItemAdd controller class.
 Make sure that the location data (latitude, longitude, and address) are saved with the new food item.

+Remember to go back to the food item info/view controller and scene, and add in the location-related code.

 <br>